payal-gitport/payal-gitport/README.md

   - Managed and maintained the Flutter codebase for the Kloudlearn App, handling redesigns and updates.
   - Collaborated with cross-functional teams to create and test new features, ensuring seamless integration and updates.

+- **Front-End Developer Intern at Kloudlearn**, Nov 2020 - Jun 2021
+  - Engaged in Flutter and React development, focusing on Material UI.
+  - Collaborated on dynamic solutions for enhancing user experience.

+- **Front-End Web Developer Intern at Futurios**, May 2020 - Jul 2020
+  - Successfully executed a project within the set timeline and budget.
+  - Gained experience in React development with Material UI and Ant Design.

 🚀 **Projects:**
 1. [LaundryBook](https://github.com/payal-gitport/laundryBook)
    - A comprehensive full-stack application with an "Add to Cart" service.